JBKahn/django-sharding/docs/installation/Settings.md

 ### Additional Settings

 There are several settings you can set that are not covered by the simple setup instructions.
-That may be because you want to use a different set of componenets than the default or wish to integrate your own with the library.
+That may be because you want to use a different set of components than the default or wish to integrate your own with the library.

 For each of the shard groups you can specify the read strategy for choosing a database to read from (from the primary and its replicates) as well as the strategy used to assign shards for this shard group.